About

 Alexa Baracaia

-1. toddy says:
+1. toddy

 Hi, I’m finding your blog fascinating, we have allergies in my family so I’ve always weaned my kids w caution, and find it tricky but interesting alongside blw.
 I also noticed when my 2nd & 3rd babies reacted to stuff I ate while bfing.
 My close friend has a 10yr old dd who has wheat, egg, dairy, nuts, salmon, mango, strawberry, apple skin and some more.
 My friend herself has started developing reactions too – nuts, banana, apple, pear, stone fruit, parsnip…